yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/the_pickit_urcap_interface.rst

    <div>

-The Pick-it plugin provides a set of commands that add to the set of Polyscope’s existing commands.
-They can be accessed from within the **Program** tab, under  **Structure** →   **URCaps**, and clicking the **Pick-it** button.
+The Pickit plugin provides a set of commands that add to the set of Polyscope’s existing commands.
+They can be accessed from within the **Program** tab, under  **Structure** →   **URCaps**, and clicking the **Pickit** button.

 .. raw:: html